 • Peter Schulze (Co-Chair and Treasurer)

-• Mina Leierwood (member-at-large)
+• Annabelle Daily (member-at-large)

-• Phil Dumka (member-at-large)
+• Jac Miller (member-at-large)

 • Tara Fahey (member-at-large)

-• Earnest bugg (member-at-large)
+• earnest bugg (member-at-large)

-2025 Statement of Intention
+2026 Statement of Intention

 In recent years we have taken steps towards undoing white-body supremacy within BareBones, with an eye on Minneapolis and the larger culture of patriarchy, capitalism and fascism.
 We promise to keep doing that.
-Here are some specific actions we will take towards this goal”
+Here are some specific actions we will take towards this goal.

 Unlearning white supremacy

-Supporting BIPoC staff and volunteers
+Supporting staff and volunteers of the global majority

 Creating cultures of care, curiosity and consent